ryanczm/Analytic-Musings/_posts/2024-03-11-crypto-stat-arb-II.md

 # Data Preparation

-Recall our weights were stored in `model_df`:
+Recall from the previous post our weights were stored in `model_df`, which is in long form sorted by ticker and date.

-$$Model \space DF$$

-Where the absolute values of ticker weights in the universe at any day sums to one.
+The absolute values of ticker weights in the universe at any day sum to one.
 Rather than code up a backtest from scratch and fumbling around, I decided to use `rsims` as a framework.
 However, I leave out the margin aspects - in the original post, there was no margin calls anyway.

 First, the weights dataframe must be converted from long to wide format: where the rows are the date index and columns are all tickers that were ever in the universe.